-We have two homilies by Father Hanly for 3rd Sunday of Advent, Year B. We have a recording and transcript for each homily.
+We have two beautiful homilies by Father Hanly for 3rd Sunday of Advent, Year B: “The Messiah Is Among Us” and “Gaudete Sunday.”

 The Messiah Is Among Us

 In this beautiful homily for 3rd Sunday of Advent, Year B, Father Hanly reminds us that the Messiah is among us.

 Readings for Third Sunday of Advent, Year B

 - Second Reading: First Thessalonians 5:16-24